 In the case of GDP, the impact of the shocks is similar across most indicators, and also not very different in magnitude from the results obtained by Girardi and Reuter (2017) for the euro area, Meinen and Röhe (2016) for the largest four euro area countries and Gil et al. (2017) for Spain.
 The magnitude of the maximum response to an uncertainty shock is also similar to the one obtained for Portugal by Gunnemann (2014), although in that case economic activity is proxied by industrial production and results are not significant.
 As regards Schneider and Giorno (2014) results for Portugal, information on the exact size of the shock considered is unavailable, but the cumulative impact on the level of GDP over the financial crisis seems to be much smaller than the one described in the next subsection, possibly because the scope of the uncertainty measure considered is too limited.
-In the case of GFCF and private consumption, while the ICSF and the media-based indicators generate similar IRF, these are in general much weaker for the survey-based indicators, and in some cases (UNC3) even positive on impact.
+In the case of GFCF and private consumption, while the ICFS and the media-based indicators generate similar IRF, these are in general much weaker for the survey-based indicators, and in some cases (UNC3) even positive on impact.
 This feature is also found in Meinen and Röhe (2016) for the response of the GFCF to a dispersion measure of the type of UNC1A.

-A feature which is common to the three macroeconomic variables is the fact that SIU is the lower envelope of the IRF (excluding the SovCiss-PT).
+A feature that is common to the three macroeconomic indicators is that the SovCiss-PT stands out as an outlier, in the sense that the IRF is larger in magnitude and much more persistent (in the case of GDP reaching a through only 30 quarters after the shock).
+Notice that this indicator, given its restricted nature, has only one significant change (more than two standard deviations) in the sovereign debt crisis period, which may be insufficient to identify the impact of uncertainty.
+Another common feature to the three macroeconomic variables is the fact that SIU is the lower envelope of the IRF (excluding the SovCiss-PT).
 This possibly stems from the fact that being an average of indicators with a different nature, the SIU covers a broader range of uncertainty episodes, capturing more accurately the impact of uncertainty on the business cycle.
 The use of a composite of uncertainty indicators to evaluate macroeconomic effects is a common approach in the literature (ECB (2016), Gil et al. (2017)).

+4.3.
 Historical decomposition

-Another way to analyze the impact of uncertainty on business cycle developments is to assess its impact over time through a historical decomposition exercise.
+Another way to analyse the impact of uncertainty on business cycle developments is to assess its impact over time trough a historical decomposition exercise.
 Figures (C.1) to (C.6) in the Appendix show results for the indicators and models suggested by the out-of-sample conditional forecast analysis, a choice which is not substantially altered when the model is estimated full sample, as mentioned above.
-Given the disparity of IRF results between survey-based indicators and the rest in the case of GFCF and private consumption, the composite measure SIU is also reported.
+Given the disparity of IRF results between surveybased indicators and the rest in the case of GFCF and private consumption, the composite measure SIU is also reported.